invokelabs/objc.docs.invokernd.com/README.md

 * `gem install jekyll`
 * `cd` path-to-jekyll-site
-* `jekyll server --watch --port 4000` - This command tells Jekyll to spin off a standalone webserver which can be accessed from http://localhost:4000 .
+* `jekyll server --watch --port 4000` - This command tells Jekyll to spin off a standalone webserver.
+* View the site at http://localhost:4000 .
 In addition any changes you make to the folder will be automatically built (this does NOT include changes to the less files)

 ## Linux